fomightez/webplotdigitizer-binder/README.md

 I think the way to go further would be to first try a Binder where the Linux Desktop GUI is present (like the SPyder demo) and add the dependencies that I worked out in `apt.txt`.
 Then get WebPlotDigitizer, unpack it, and see what happens.
 Alternatively I can trying using it with X server like I did with Orca and [involving software had I had to use in conjunction with xvfb](https://github.com/search?q=owner%3Afomightez%20xvfb&type=code) to run headless when served via MyBInder.org.
 However, that's a lot to do when I don't know how useful what it provides it is even going to be.
 (I wish they had something describing what you get from the Download but I haven't found anything.)
-Plus, I found something that looks promising for what I am currently thinking I'll need:
+Plus, I found something that looks easier to perhaps get working via MyBInder while looking promising for what I am currently thinking I'll need:

 [PlotDigitizer](https://github.com/dilawar/PlotDigitizer)
 >"A Python3 command line utility to digitize plots.
 This utility is useful when you have a lot of similar plots that needs to be digitized such as EEG, ECG recordings."